laravel/docs/http-tests.md

 <a name="assert-created"></a>
 #### assertCreated

-Assert that the response has an created (201) status code:
+Assert that the response has a 201 status code:

     $response->assertCreated();